TomsCodeVault/Multipurpose-Range-Slider/README.md

 * **update** *(type: string ["onStop" | "onMove"], attribute: data-update, default: "onStop")*: This setting determines when the top and bottom slider values are updated.
 If set to "onMove", the values displayed on each end of the slider bar will be updated as the slider is moved.
 If set to "onStop", those values will not be updated until the slider movement has stopped.
 To help indicate the value of the slider as it is moved when set to "onStop", a rectangular element will appear above the slider and display the slider's current position along the slider bar.
 * **disabled** *(type: boolean, attribute: data-disabled, default: false)*: When set to true, the slider control will be "grayed out" and not respond to mouse or touch events.
+* **enableReset** *(type: boolean, attribute: data-enable-reset, default: true)*: If the slider is inside a form element and the form is reset, the slider will be reset automatically to its original values.
+If, for some reason, you don't want this to happen, it can be prevented by setting this option to false.
 ### Slider Appearance and Size
 * **label** *(type: string, attribute: data-label, default: "Slider")*: The name displayed above the top left of the slider.
 If you don't want a label to be displayed, you must provide an empty string("") for this setting option.
 If you don't provide anything for this option, the default "Slider" will